shaminderjeet/todo_list/readme.md

 **$ node todo.js add "swimming"**
 "swimming" added (5 task to do:)
 ### Technologies
--Used plain javascript .
+- Used plain javascript .
--Version Control: Use Git for version control to track changes and collaborate with others.
+- Version Control: Use Git for version control to track changes and collaborate with others.
--VScode editor
+- VScode editor
 ### Learning Opportunities
--Learning plain JavaScript.
+- Learning plain JavaScript.
--Working with the file syestem to read,write and update tasks.
+- Working with the file syestem to read,write and update tasks.
--Learn to write efficient and easy code.
+- Learn to write efficient and easy code.
--Learn to communicate with the other mentor to more clear way.
+- Learn to communicate with the other mentor to more clear way.
--Learn to write the readme.md to make it easier for others to understand the code.
+- Learn to write the readme.md to make it easier for others to understand the code.
--Learn the debugging.
+- Learn the debugging.